Bothalapalem: Education

-In this village, there is a Primary School.
-The high school is Zilla Parishad High School (ZPHS), established in 2006.
+In Bothalapalem, there are a primary school, and high school (Zilla Parishad High School), established in 2006.
 This co-ed school is affiliated with Telangana Board of Secondary Education (BSETS).
 Zilla Parishad High School (ZPHS), Bothalapalem is a higher secondary.
-It is owned and operated by the Local Body.
+It is owned and operated by the local body.

-It believes in overall development of the students by balancing academics, extra curricular activities, sports in the state of art infrastructure within the campus.
-The school offers playgrounds for cricket, basketball, volleyball, table tennis, badminton and other sports.
-The admission process for this school starts every year in the month of May and school starts in July.

 Politics

 Bothalapalem comes under Huzurnagar Assembly constituency which become a separate assembly constituency with the delimitation in 2009 elections.
 First MLA is captain N. Uttam Kumar reddy.
 It is politically active village.
 People are politically active and support political parties with due diligence.